harlowk/gr-auth/README.md

 # gr-auth

 ## Design Document
-(Sorry its a video lol, its from a project that I've lost the original source file for but for whatever reason have a video clip of it).
+Yikes its a video.
+I authored this RFC/DD in 2020 and have since lost the markdown file (never got around to implementing it)... for whatever reasons this video clip remains.

 https://github.com/harlowk/gr-auth/assets/26778165/cbfccd95-7f82-4ac0-bc44-80822c990c8d